vefunder/protocol-research-review/articles/liquity/Asset Risk Assessment - bLUSD.md

 ![](https://lh6.googleusercontent.com/3SIAUAnnITcZE3V9qYz1F3s6jYA4ApwURZco1KJRsEGMEQ6NvdEWvJCj44IzGgTnyGZsVtKKuxL1iZAXMG_jydNTejx2dIcxZJmA9_H9DTWiXrWgzHXokylaHlzYqsX0JD7fD5bLS_-NyXcwoWjBXvYu6g0LrSJ7OPrAlVO1tbUS8bHjT9dKnmufi9Aaig)
 Source: [B.AMM Protocol Liquity Integration Assessment.](https://github.com/Fixed-Point-Solutions/published-work/blob/master/SmartContractAudits/FPS_B.AMM_Liquity_Assessment_FINAL.pdf)

-#### Yearn LUSD vault
+### Yearn LUSD vault

 Stacking different protocols for yield generation can increase the risk surface as well.
 The vault contract has been live for more than five months.
 Though Yearn has suffered a [hack in the past](https://thedefiant.io/yearn-loses-11m-in-2021s-first-defi-hack), it has since been patched and is now reasonably battle tested.
 However, there always exists the possiblity of smart contract bugs that can lead to losses.

-### Opportunity cost
+## Opportunity Cost

-As we discussed in the earlier sections, the system might reach a state where bonding will not be profitable.
-Assuming negligible chicken in fees, halting bonding-rebonding, trades between bLUSD-LUSD are hardly expected resulting in negligible vAPY.
+The technical paper by [The Risk DAO](https://github.com/Risk-DAO/Reports/blob/main/Chicken%20bonds%20analysis.pdf) concluded that the system might reach a state where bonding will not be profitable.
+Assuming negligible chicken in fees, halting bonding-rebonding, trades between bLUSD-LUSD may stagnate, resulting in negligible vAPY.

 # Conclusion